 Release the Kraken

 SeaWorld may be famous for its animal shows and marine exhibits, but the park also has a legion of devoted fans that flock to its high-flying amusement park thrill rides.
 In 2000, SeaWorld Orlando opened Kraken, a speeding steel roller coaster named after the vicious fictional sea monster kept caged by Poseidon.
 The coaster has a 119-foot loop and a zero-gravity roll, but lacks one very important peace-of-mind feature: a floor.

 This Bud’s for You

-The Sprint FANZONE is THE place to be for thousands of race fans who flock to Daytona Beach every February for the Daytona 500, one of NASCAR’s premier events.
+The Sprint FANZONE is the place to be for thousands of race fans who flock to Daytona Beach every February for the Daytona 500, one of NASCAR’s premier events.
 You can watch world-famous drivers walk across the stage before the race, see the cars get their technical inspections, meet your racing idols and listen to live driver interviews.
-But for the true racing aficionado, the best bet might be to crack open a cold one at the Budweiser Bistro, an open air bar in the FANZONE, and just take it all in.
+True racing aficionados should crack open a cold one at the Budweiser Bistro, an open air bar in the FANZONE, and just take it all in.

 Go Global for Happy Hour

 Drinking around the world is a favorite pastime of imbibing Disneyphiles who come to the 11 countries represented at Epcot’s World Showcase.
-The challenge?
-Have one drink in each country.
-Enjoy a Carlsberg beer in Norway, limoncello in Italy, some sake in Japan, an avocado margarita in Mexico – you get the idea.
-Just make sure you pack plenty of money and get a designated driver – or better yet, book a room at one of the many area hotels that offer bus service to and from the park.
+Enjoy a Carlsberg beer in Norway, limoncello in Italy, some sake in Japan, an avocado margarita in Mexico — you get the idea.
+Just make sure you pack plenty of money and get a designated driver, or better yet, book a room at one of the many area hotels that offer bus service to and from the park.

 Eat Astronaut Ice Cream